Cheadle, Greater Manchester

-Cheadle (/ˈtʃiːdəl/) is a village in the Metropolitan Borough of Stockport, Greater Manchester, England.
+Cheadle (/ˈtʃiːdəl/) is a village in the Metropolitan Borough of Stockport, in the county of Greater Manchester, England.
 Within the boundaries of the historic county of Cheshire, it borders Cheadle Hulme, Gatley, Heald Green and Cheadle Heath in Stockport, and East Didsbury in Manchester.
 In 2011, it had a population of 14,698.

+Etymology

+The name of the village is first attested in the Domesday Book of 1086, in the form Cedde; from the twelfth century onwards it appears in forms such as Chedle, Chedlee, Chedlegh, and Chelle.
+The second part of the name is agreed to come from the Old English word lēah ("clearing in woodland".
+The first part is usually agreed to come from the Common Brittonic word that survives in modern Welsh as coed ("wood").
+However, it is possible that it originated instead in the Old English word cēod ("a bag, a bag-like hollow").

 History

 There has been human occupation in the area that is now Cheadle since prehistoric times.
 The earliest evidence of civilisation is of burial mounds dating from the Iron Age, belonging to Celts who occupied Britain.
 Later, the area was occupied by Brigantes, whose activity was discovered in the form of axe fragments.

 In the first millennium, Romans occupied the area, and their coins have been discovered.
 During the seventh century, St. Chad preached in the area.
 A stone cross dedicated to him was found close to the confluence of the River Mersey and Micker Brook in 1873.

-The village is first recorded in the Domesday Book under the name "Cedde", which comes from the Brythonic word for "wood".
 It was held by Gamel, a free Saxon under Hugh d'Avranches, 1st Earl of Chester; it was about three miles long and half as wide, containing both wooded and open land, with areas enclosed for hunting purposes.
 This early manor occupied the approximate areas of both modern day Cheadle and Cheadle Hulme.

 By June 1294, Geoffrey de Chedle was lord of the manor, and it was valued at about £20 per annum.
 Geoffrey's descendant Robert (or Roger) died in the early 1320s, leaving the estate to his wife Matilda who held it until her death in 1326.
 As there were no male heirs the manor, which was now worth £30 per annum, was divided between her daughters, Clemence and Agnes.
 Agnes inherited the northern half (which would later become the modern-day Cheadle), and Clemence inherited the southern half (latterly Cheadle Hulme).
 The two areas became known as "Chedle Bulkeley" and "Chedle Holme" respectively.